gaffdninja/llangraph_monster_creatorr/README.md

 - 🎲 Comprehensive monster attribute creation
 - 📊 Detailed monster statistics and lore
 - 🌟 Unique monster concepts
+- **NEW: Interactive Narrative Input**
+  - 5 narrative questions to personalize monster generation
+  - User-driven storytelling elements
+  - Enhanced monster backstory and motivation

+### Narrative Input Questions

+When you run the monster generator, you'll be prompted to answer 5 key narrative questions:

+1. What dark secret haunts this monster's past?
+2. In what unique environment does this monster thrive?
+3. What is the monster's most unexpected motivation?
+4. How does this monster interact with other creatures?
+5. What makes this monster truly terrifying?

+Your answers will be integrated into the monster's concept, making each generated monster truly unique!

 ## Prerequisites